Graph-ICS/Graph-ICS/readme.md

 - Please consider those aspects:
     - m_img is inherited.
 It is the possibly cached image of a node.
-    - So first we check if the (one) input node is set and their is a cached image (lines 37 - 40).
+    - So first we check if the (one) input node is not set or their is a cached image (lines 37 - 40).
 Then no "(re)calculation" needs to be done.
     - If this is not the case we proceed the actual filter (42 - 74).
     - Worth mentioning is line 67 where we define our result value.
     - In case of an error we return "false" (line 71) otherwise we return "true".